 Ponteland Runners / Ponteland Tri

 Ponteland Runners is a very friendly local running & Tri club meeting in Ponteland.
-We have a current membership well over 100.
+We have a current membership well over 180.
 Ponteland Runners have a well co-ordinated and active group of England Athletics LiRF ( Leadership in Running Fitness ) Qualified Leaders leading our runs, you can see details of the run leaders on Training->Coaches and Leaders page here.
-We also have 2 Level 2 British Triathlon Coaches & British Cycling Coaches providing Tri related sessions as appropriate.
-We have worked in partnership with England Athletics, Tony Blair Sports Foundation and Triathlon England to provide support and funding for these qualifications.
+We also have British Triathlon Coaches & British Cycling Coaches providing Tri related sessions as appropriate.
+We have worked in partnership with England Athletics and Triathlon England to provide support and funding for these qualifications.

 Many of our club members compete in local events including, park runs, fun runs, 10k, half & full marathons, duathlons and triathlons.
 We have members who cover a wide variety of sporting interests, fell running, triathlon, duathlon, boot camp, road cycling, mountain biking and multi-sport challenge events, at both individual and team level have all been completed by members of Ponteland Runners/Tri.

-If you’re interested in Running or Starting Running contact us and you’ll be made very welcome to run with us for a few weeks before deciding if we are the club for you.
-New members in the past at various levels of ability have benefitted from adding our sessions to their training.
-Your also more than welcome to just turn up to any of our sessions and introduce yourself to the session leader.
+If you’re interested in running or starting running contact us and you’ll be made very welcome to run with us for a few weeks before deciding if we are the club for you.
+New members in the past at various levels of ability have benefited from adding our sessions to their training.
+You’re also more than welcome to just turn up to any of our sessions and introduce yourself to the session leader.